dirkpetersen/froster/README.md

 myfile2.csv
 ```

 After a while you may want to restore the data.
 Again, you forgot the actual folder location and invoke `froster restore` without the folder argument to see the same dialog with a list of achived folders.
-Select a folder and hit <Enter> to restore immediatelty.
+Select a folder and hit "Enter" to restore immediatelty.

 ```